-C. Comparison with the MTDS 2021-2023
+C. Comparison with the MTDS 2022-2024

-The main pillars for MTDS 2022-2024 remain the same as those of the previous strategy, as their consistent implementation has obviously contributed to achieving the objective of public debt management.
-The chosen strategy for the period 2022-2024 corresponds and is based on the benchmarks achieved during the previous period.
+The main pillars for MTDS 2023-2025 remain the same as those of the previous strategy, as their consistent implementation has obviously contributed to achieving the objective of public debt management.
+The chosen strategy for the period 2023-2025 corresponds and is based on the benchmarks achieved during the previous period.

-For the refinancing risk reduction guideline, four quantitative targets were set.
-The target for the short-term debt was reduced by 2 percentage points compared to the existing strategy and should not exceed 3% of the total outstanding debt for the period 2022-2024.
+For the refinancing risk reduction guideline, five quantitative targets were set.
+The target for the short-term debt was maintained at the same level compared to the existing strategy and should not exceed 3% of the total outstanding debt for the period 2023-2025.
 The second quantitative target, concerns the average remaining maturity of marketable debt.
 In view of the fact that the main source of financing for the coming years will be the international bond market through the issuance of EMTN, retaining the average remaining maturity of the marketable debt at not less than 7 years, acquires special importance in combination with the next quantitative indicator that refers to the reduction of the gross financing needs to below 10% of GDP by the end of 2030.
-The fourth quantitative target, which was one of the most important indicators for the reduction of the refinancing risk, in view also of a possible new wave of the Covid-19 pandemic during the last quarter of the year 2021, is to retain cash reserves to meet the financial needs of the next 6 -9 months (with more emphasis to 9 months) compared to 9-12 months in the existing strategy.
-This change was attributed to the reduction of the uncertainty associated with the pandemic.
+The fourth quantitative target, which is one of the most important indicators for the reduction of the refinancing risk, in view also of the continuation of the Russia-Ukraine war for an unknown period as well as of a possibility of a new wave of the Covid-19 pandemic in the near future, is to retain cash reserves at the same level as it is in the existing strategy, covering the financial needs of the next 6 -9 months (with more emphasis to 9 months).
+The reason that the target remains the same, is attributed to the uncertainty in the global economy, the continuation of inflationary pressures as well as the possibility of a new wave of Covid-19 pandemic.
+In addition, a new target about interest rate-growth differential has been incorporated in the new MDTS to eliminate, among other factors, the risks on debt sustainability.

-The guideline for the development of the public debt market includes two objectives, which were also incorporated in the MTDS 2021-2023.
+The guideline for the development of the public debt market includes two objectives, which were also incorporated in the MTDS 2022-2024.
 The first objective concerns the development of the primary market of government securities and the second objective focuses on the development of the secondary market with higher liquidity and transparency.
 In the field of the secondary market, the intended efforts will concern the continuation of the evaluation of the work carried out by the group of international banks in order to increase the efficiency of the secondary market and the evaluation of the operation of the electronic trading platform of Cypriot government bonds and its contribution in the increase of the liquidity of the bonds of the Republic of Cyprus.